mnot/I-D/rfc5785bis/draft.md

 to access resources; likewise, the Platform for Privacy Preferences {{?P3P=W3C.REC-P3P-20020416}}
 tells user-agents how to discover privacy policy before interacting with an origin server.

-While there are several ways to access per-resource metadata (e.g., HTTP headers, WebDAV's PROPFIND
-{{?RFC4918}}), the perceived overhead (either in terms of client-perceived latency and/or deployment difficulties) associated with them often precludes their use in these scenarios.
+While there are several ways to access per-resource metadata (e.g., HTTP header fields, WebDAV's PROPFIND {{?RFC4918}}), the perceived overhead (either in terms of client-perceived latency and/or deployment difficulties) associated with them often precludes their use in these scenarios.

 At the same time, it has become more popular to use HTTP as a substrate for non-Web protocols.
 Sometimes, such protocols need a way to locate one or more resources on a given host.